sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ![](https://media.balsamiq.com/img/support/sales/cloud/subscribe.png)

 You can choose to be charged either monthly or yearly, then proceed to enter your credit card information in the [secure](/sales/safe/) sign-up form.
 Invoices will be sent via email to the Space Owner(s) and Billing-Only Administrator (if applicable).
 Review your information and click "Subscribe" to complete the process.

-You are free to [cancel](#stopping-your-subscription) your subscription at any time.
+If you happen to subscribe to a plan **before** your initial 30-day trial is over, you will receive credit for the number of unused days in your trial.
+And as usual, you are free to [cancel](#stopping-your-subscription) your subscription at any time.

 * * *